ZProLegend007/Termchat/README.md

 ## Installation

-Binaries have been released!
-Check the releases tab for the downloads!
+The latest update for Termchat will always be in the Releases page on the right.

 No installation necessary.
 It's completely portable!